pch-innovations/gdrive-finder-service/README.md

 ## Known issues / TODOS

 - [ ] google drive mount point sometimes different on a single user installation (/Volumes/GoogleDrive vs /Volumes/CloudStorage-gdrivesuer)
-- [ ] "Shared Drives" is translated in different languages so `/Volumes/CloudStorage-user/Shared Drives/destination_folder` will not work if the receiver of the link has its OS or google drive language set to a different language than english